 WNV primarily affects birds but has also been detected in humans, cats, dogs, horses, chipmunks, skunks, squirrels, domestic rabbits, alligators and bats.

 Most birds that become infected with WNV do not show any signs of the illness.
 However, if they do become infected, signs may include uncoordinated walking, lethargy, tremors, inability to fly, blindness, lack of awareness, and abnormal body posture.
 For birds that do display signs, death typically occurs within 24 to 48 hours.

 WNV has been detected in over 300 species of birds.
 Crows and jays will likely die if they contract WNV, however most other species are able to survive and fight off the disease if they become infected.

 Humans and pets can contract WNV from infected mosquitos.
 Symptoms of WNV are most often limited to headaches, mild fevers, and other flu-like symptoms.
 However, in rare cases (CDC estimates less than 1% of infected people) the disease can affect the central nervous system by causing encephalitis, meningitis, and death.
 Fortunately, most individuals (up to 80%) infected with WNV do not develop any symptoms, either mild or severe.

-Chronic Wasting Disease is a fatal disease that affects cervids (i.e. deer, elk, moose, reindeer) and is caused by transmission of prions which attack an animal’s nervous system.
+Chronic Wasting Disease is an always fatal disease that affects cervids (i.e. deer, elk, moose, reindeer) and is caused by abnormal proteins (prions) which destroy an animal’s nervous system.
 The disease can be spread through direct contact with infected animals or contaminated environments.
 The disease causes progressive degeneration of an animals physical and mental faculties.
-Although there have been no confirmed cases of CWD in NC, biologists have conducted routine surveillance efforts for the disease since 1999, so that appropriate action can be taken in the event of a CWD outbreak.
+Although there have been no confirmed cases of CWD in NC, biologists have conducted routine surveillance for the disease since 1999, so that appropriate action can be taken in the event of a CWD outbreak in the state.

 To learn more about CWD, see our Chronic Wasting Disease page.